pkainulainen/clean-test-automation/introduction-to-junit5/writing-assertions-with-junit5/writing-basic-assertions-with-assertj/README.md

 This is an example project of a lesson that helps you to:

+* Get the required dependencies with Maven and Gradle.
+* Write basic assertions with AssertJ.
+* Customize the error message which is shown when an assertion fails.

 [Watch (or read) the lesson: Writing Basic Assertions With AssertJ](https://www.cleantestautomation.com/lessons/writing-basic-assertions-with-assertj)